18F/joining-18f/pages/who-we-are-hiring.md

 {% include openpositions.html %}

+### What's the difference bewteen a Front End Designer and Front End Web Developer?”

+We expect our Front End Designers to have design as well as HTML, CSS and some JavaScript experience.
+They should feel comfortable brainstorming and developing design options to meet user needs; developing wireframes or HTML/CSS prototypes to test their design ideas; and quickly iterating on feedback.
+They should also feel comfortable working as a front end developer on projects, implementing accessible HTML5 and CSS3.
+JavaScript experience is a plus, but they are not required to be experts.

+By contrast, our Front End Web Developers are not expected to have design experience.
+Instead, they are expected to have much more experience than our Front End Designers with JavaScript, including strict mode compliance, modularization techniques and tools, and frameworks and libraries.
+They are expected to be fully comfortable writing vanilla JavaScript and working with APIs.

 ## Inactive positions
 We're **not actively hiring** for the positions below.
 Please check back in mid-September for an updated list of open positions.